Bamford Fitness Consultant

 Work within the situation and apply yourself to what you can.
-Remember, sometimes all you need is movement to activate muscles and to increase the heart rate.
+Remember, sometimes all you need is a movement to activate muscles and to increase the heart rate.
 This is the time to create some bodyweight routines which you can carry around with you as all you need is space.
 You can often achieve results in the same way as pounding that treadmill or pumping the cross trainer by using the movement of the body to obtain what you need.
 I will be releasing some body weight hit workouts on the Bamford IGTV very soon.

 Do you have any basic exercises we can do at home to raise energy and stay in shape?

 Life can throw some real challenges our way when we least expect and as you mention, we are experiencing a very strange time where we have had our freedom taken away from us here in the UK.
 However, I always draw positives from situations which you can’t control and I do believe that this time will provide us all an opportunity to recalibrate and reboot the system.
-It is good for us to be challenged and tested unexpectedly once in a while to see how you rise above it.
+It is good for us to be challenged and tested unexpectedly once in a while to see how we rise above it.
 As you say, I was diagnosed with a Melanoma skin cancer at the age of 26 which was spreading quite quickly and required urgent surgery which nearly took my life when I was essentially at my peak fitness.
-I take the view, what doesn’t break you, makes you stronger and throw any negativity in the bin in order to move on.
+I take the view, what doesn’t break you, makes you stronger and throws any negativity in the bin to move on.

 For more information on James Golden see his Instagram page @aka_thefitnesspro